wgetJane/ttt-weapon-rework/README.md

 \- deploy time: 1 sec

 SPAS-12\
-\- base dmg: 6, headshot dmg: 14.4, limb dmg: 5.4\
+\- base dmg: 7, headshot dmg: 16.8, limb dmg: 6.3\
 \- clip size: 6\
 \- fire rate: 90 rpm\
 \- deploy time: 0.75 sec\
 \- takes 0.4 secs to reload a shell instead of 0.5 secs\
-\- can kill an unarmoured player in one headshot at point-blank range
+\- can kill an unarmoured player in one headshot at close range

 #### deagle and revolver
 the deagle is obviously not a new weapon, but a new weapon, the revolver, spawns with the same "weapon type" as the deagle